 To attach an external monitor, do the following:

-- 1 Power off the computer. - 2 Connect the external monitor to the external-monitor connector () at the rear of the computer; then connect the monitor to an electrical outlet. - 3 Power on the monitor and the computer. - 4 Start the ThinkPad Configuration program.
+- 1 Power off the computer. - 2 Connect the external monitor to the external-monitor connector (()) on the rear of the computer; then connect the monitor to an electrical outlet. - 3 Power on the external monitor and the computer.